-Book a luxury suite for the next Miami Dolphins game at Hard Rock Stadium
+Book a luxury suite for the next Miami Dolphins game at Hard Rock Stadium!

 Sunny South Florida is represented in the NFL with a franchise in the AFC East.
-This team, winners of two Super Bowls (including the 1972 season with their undefeated record) is known as the Miami Dolphins.
+This team, winners of two Super Bowls (including the 1972 season with their famously undefeated record) is known as the Miami Dolphins.

 Following their inception into the NFL in 1965, the team struggled for their first four years under head coach George Wilson.
 Once the decision was made to replace him with Don Shula, the trajectory of the team changed dramatically.
 This single move led to huge changes in Miami.
 Shula’s brutal workouts whipped his team into shape and subsequently earned them their first winning season, with a record of 10-4 and their first playoff berth.

 Shula built upon this framework for his sophomore campaign at the helm of the Dolphins, leading them to a 10-3-1 record and their first Super Bowl appearance, where they lost to the Dallas Cowboys by a score of 24-3.
 Undoubtedly a bitter pill to swallow, Shula and the Dolphins were determined to learn from their experience, and proved it in unprecedented fashion in 1972.
-Completing the regular season with a record of 14-0, the Dolphins returned to the Super Bowl and defeated the Washington Redskins 14-7 to capture their first Super Bowl championship and the league’s only undefeated season to date.
+Completing the regular season with a record of 14-0, the Dolphins returned to the Super Bowl and defeated Washington 14-7 to capture their first Super Bowl championship and the league’s only undefeated title season to date.
 Repeating as champions after the 1973 season by defeating Fran Tarkenton and the Minnesota Vikings 24-3, the Miami Dolphins were NFL royalty.

 Marino stayed a few more years after Shula left, retiring in 1999 with an impressive list of records (some of which have since been surpassed).
 A consummate Hall of Famer, Marino is remembered as one of the greatest quarterbacks ever to play the game.
 That said, it only makes sense that Miami would endure a major setback after losing him.
-However, in the 17 seasons since his departure, the Dolphins have only played five playoff games, with only one win.
+However, in the 19 seasons since his departure, the Dolphins have only played five playoff games, with only one win.